minnibb/tp/docs/UserGuide.md

 **Examples:**
 * `group by ROLE student` shows all students in your contact list. <br>
 * `group by CLASS 2A` shows students and their parents from class 2A. <br>
-* `group by GRADE pri 4` shows contacts in Primary 4.
+* `group by GRADE pri 4` shows all Primary 4 students and their parents. <br>
-* `group by FAVOURITE` shows all favourited contacts.
+* `group by FAVOURITE` shows all contacts marked as favourite.

 **Expected output:**
 * Expected message displayed in the output box: `[NUMBER] persons listed!`, where `NUMBER` reflects the number of contacts that match the keyword entered.